-- The driver and front passenger seat belt buckles are equipped with sensors that detect if the seat belts are fastened.
-The air bag system monitors the severity of a collision and then inflates the air bags based on belt usage.
-Failure to properly wear seat belts can increase the risk or severity of injury in an accident. - Keep hands on the outside of the steering wheel.
+- Keep hands on the outside of the steering wheel.
 Placing them inside the steering wheel rim could increase the risk that they are injured when the supplemental front air bag inflates. - Never let children ride unrestrained or extend their hands or face out of the window.
 Do not attempt to hold them in your lap or arms.
-Some examples of dangerous riding positions are shown in the previous illustrations.
+Some examples of dangerous riding positions are shown in the illustrations.

+Children may be severely injured or killed when the supplemental front air bags, side air bags or curtain side-impact and rollover air bags inflate if they are not properly restrained.
 Pre-teens and children should be properly restrained in the rear seat, if possible.

-- Children may be severely injured or killed when the supplemental front air bags, side air bags or curtain side-impact and rollover air bags inflate if they are not properly restrained.
-Pre-teens and children should be properly restrained in the rear seat, if possible. - Also, never install a rear facing child restraint in the front seat.
-An inflating supplemental front air bag could seriously injure or kill your child.
-For additional information, see "Child restraints" earlier in this section.